sinclairzx81/typebox/readme.md

 │                                │                             │                                │
 └────────────────────────────────┴─────────────────────────────┴────────────────────────────────┘
 ```
-Extended types provide the additional `instanceOf` and `typeOf` properties to serve as hooks for validators that support custom schema configuration.
+Extended types include the additional `instanceOf` and `typeOf` properties to serve as hooks for validators that support custom schema configuration.
 See the section on [AJV](#ajv) for details on configuring a subset of these types.

 <a name='types-reference'></a>